Cesar Virata

+Education

+Cesar E. A. Virata was a top achiever even as a student.
+Virata holds a Bachelor of Science degree in Mechanical Engineering, which he completed with honors (cum laude) at the University of the Philippines Diliman in 1952.
+In 1953, Virata studied at the Wharton Business School, University of Pennsylvania.
+Virata earned and graduated with a Master of Business Administration degree with a concentration in Industrial Management.
+At Wharton, Virata learned various essential business aspects that are imperative in thoroughly evaluating and administering the tech industry as he is a quintessential technocrat.
+Virata also learned about the automobile industry, American labor, and steel labor.

 Government service

 Finance minister

 He served as Finance Minister from 1970 to 1986 under President Ferdinand Marcos.

 Prime Minister of the Philippines

 Virata served as Prime Minister of the Philippines from 1981 to 1986 under the Interim Batasang Pambansa and the Regular Batasang Pambansa, concurrently with his position as Finance Minister.

-He also headed the National Economic and Development Authority (NEDA), the country's highest economic planning body, while also serving as the Prime Minister.
+He also headed the National Economic and Development Authority (NEDA), the country's highest economic planning body, while also serving as the prime minister.
 Virata was the third to occupy the position and was succeeded by economist Vicente Valdepeñas, Jr.

 After the 1986 EDSA Revolution

-He was replaced as Prime Minister in the aftermath of the 1986 People Power Revolution by Salvador Laurel.
-Laurel succeeded Virata as Prime Minister on 25 February 1986, through the appointment of Corazon Aquino, but the position was abolished a month later by Proclamation No. 3 (the 'Freedom Constitution').
+He was replaced as prime minister in the aftermath of the 1986 People Power Revolution by Salvador Laurel.
+Laurel succeeded Virata as prime minister on February 25, 1986, through the appointment of Corazon Aquino, but the position was abolished a month later by Proclamation No. 3 (the 'Freedom Constitution').
 The office was confirmed as superseded by the 1987 Constitution, which again fused the offices of the head of state and the head of government in the President.